zencart/documentation/content/user/template/template_misc.md

 ---

-### Why does this mod not work with Template Monster Templates?
+### Why does this plugin not work with Template Monster Templates?
-Zen Cart mods often depend on built-in Zen Cart features, which are removed as an expedient by Template Monster developers.
+Zen Cart plugins often depend on built-in Zen Cart features, which are removed as an expedient by Template Monster developers.

 If you're using a Template Monster template and a change you are